 The Company uses valuation techniques that are consistent with the market approach, the income approach and/or the cost approach.
 The market approach uses prices and other relevant information generated by market transactions involving identical or comparable assets and liabilities.
 The income approach uses valuation techniques to convert future amounts, such as cash flows or earnings, to a single present amount on a discounted basis.
 The cost approach is based on the amount that currently would be required to replace the service capacity of an asset (replacement costs).
 Valuation techniques should be consistently applied.
 Inputs to valuation techniques refer to the assumptions that market participants would use in pricing the asset or liability.
-Inputs may be observable, meaning those that reflect the assumptions market participants would use in pricing the asset or liability developed based on market data obtained from independent sources, or unobservable, meaning those that reflect the reporting entity's own assumptions about the assumptions market participants would use in pricing the terpenting entity's own assumptions about the assumptions market participants would use in the circumstances.
+Inputs may be observable, meaning those that reflect the assumptions market participants would use in pricing the asset or liability developed based on market data obtained from independent sources, or unobservable, meaning those that reflect the reporting entity's own assumptions about the assumptions market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.
 These two types of inputs create a three-tier fair value hierarchy that gives the highest priority to quoted prices in active markets for identical assets or liabilities and the lowest priority to unobservable inputs.
 The fair value hierarchy is as follows: